tpwres/teczki-polskiego-wrestlingu/content/v/atlantic-nh-gdynia.md

 This is the venue that [KPW](@/o/kpw.md) held their shows in 2017, and later from 2022 onwards.

-As of 2024, the current name of this venue is Klub Nowy Harem.
+As of 2024, the current name of this venue is Klub Nowy Harem (_New Harem Club_).
 It's the second (hence "new") location of music club Harem.
 That venue was located in Gdynia's Waterfront shopping center, previously known as Gemini, which was demolished in 2019.

 ### History